Tag Archives: Systemic Racism

 Such behaviour is part of a structural system in which mistakes are not acknowleged, compassion is not expressed personally and responsibility will not be accepted.
 Two weeks after the facts were published in the local press – Managing Director of the clinic (MVZ) Jörn Dieterich unconditionally backed this paediatrician and expressed his „conviction that she acted to the best of her knowledge and belief“.
 The foundation wrote on its homepage under „News“ on 9 April 2020 that „All our sympathy goes out to the mother and her little brother!“ – but to date has been neither willing nor able to express this personally to the family concerned or to offer condolences at the funeral.
 Nevertheless, at the end of the article in question and in view of the title chosen for the headline, she called for the following as a core message Reporting“ on the company „to ensure respectful and fair treatment of all persons involved and/or affected!“ .

-What happened on 21.3.22 can, according to our current state of knowledge, only be explained by the negligence of a doctor’s breach of duty of care.
+What happened on 21.3.22 can, according to our current state of knowledge, be possibly explained by the negligence of a doctor’s breach of duty of care(*).
 This doctor failed to carry out basic examinations to rule out appendicitis, such as taking the patient’s temperature or performing laboratory blood tests, and only carried out a very superficial medical history and physical examination.

 How else could it be understood that the paediatrician simply ignored Valérie’s complaint of severe abdominal pain and her request for pain medication?